 Forging ahead without seeking God or just sitting back and doing nothing can stem from fear or lack of trust.
 However, setting goals and consulting with Him shows you trust Him and believe that He can lead you in moving forward.

 Need some help setting goals?
-Check this out.
+I’m ready to help you..

 S.M.A.R.T. goal setting was written by George Dorn, Arthur Miller and James Cuningham in November 1981.
 Although this method of goal setting was given for Time Management Review; I have found it very applicable in many areas of my life.